15 Things to do in Prince Edward Island

 - Walk over the “Lake of Shining Water” or “MacNeil’s Farm” in the twilight to see lighting bugs glowing over the water.

-North Rustico
+North Rustico Beach

-North Rustico has a beautiful red cliff on one side and if you walk east you will end up at North Rustico wharf.
-The beach is close to the parking lot making it a great place to visit for those who are physically unable to walk too far.
+North Rustico has a beautiful red cliff on one side, and if you walk east you will end up at North Rustico wharf.
+The beach is close to the parking lot, making it a great place to visit for those who are physically unable to walk too far.
 It is also a great place to launch kayaks.
 (We have brought ours with us a few times.)

-It is part of the National Seashore so there is a fee to park at the beach.
+It is part of the National Seashore, so there is a fee to park at the beach.

 Here is a packing list of our Beach Essentials

-Bike riding
+Bike riding on PEI

-Deep Sea Fishing in Prince Edward Island
+Deep Sea Fishing on Prince Edward Island

-There are lots of deep sea fishing companies in wharfs all along the North Shore of Prince Edward Island.
-We have found they are all pretty similar in price and activity but our favorite view are from New London wharf so we would recommend New London Wharf Deep Sea Fishing.
-You need to call and reserve your spot a few days in advance.
-Try to reserve a spot early on in your trip, so if it needs to be rescheduled due to weather, you have some wiggle room.
+There are lots of deep-sea fishing companies in wharves all along the North Shore of Prince Edward Island.
+We have found they are all pretty similar in price and activity, but our favorite views are from New London Wharf so we would recommend New London Wharf Deep Sea Fishing.

-Go see a Ceilidh on PEI
+See a Ceilidh on PEI

 A ceilidh (pronounced “cay-lee”) is a traditional Scottish or Irish folk music evening with singing and dancing.
 You must find one and go.
-I dragged my reluctant husband and kids to one on our past visit and by intermission my husband was buying CD’s of the group performing.
+I dragged my reluctant husband and kids to one on our past visit and by intermission, my husband was buying CDs of the group performing.

 For more info go to www.rossfamily.ca

-Drive-in movie in Prince Edward Island
+Drive-in movie on Prince Edward Island

-Every time we go to Prince Edward Island we go to the drive-in in Brackley Beach.
+Every time we go to Prince Edward Island, we go to the drive-in in Brackley Beach.
 It is such a fun thing to do with the family.
 A double feature is shown every night!
 There is a really decent snack bar that goes beyond popcorn and candy.
 My favorite is a freshly fried churro.
 There are a fair number of Adirondack chairs available to sit in, but bring your bug spray because the mosquitoes are bad when dusk hits.

 French River